ToshioCP/LaTeX-BuildTools/README.md

 - Use `lbt` command to run every sub commands.
 - It is provided as a gem.

-The old versions, the one with rake and the other of bash scripts, are moved to the other branches, `rake_version` and `bash` respectovely.
+The old versions, the one with rake and the other of bash scripts, are moved to the other branches, `rake_version` and `bash` respectively.

 LaTeX Build Tools supports `lualatex` engine only.
 If you want to use another engine, you need to modify `lib/lbt/build.rb` and `lib/lbt/part_typeset.rb`.

 ## Prerequisite

-- Linux operationg system
+- Linux operating system
 - Ruby.
 You can install it by one of the followings.
   - Install the distribution package
   - Install it with rbenv.
 Refer to [Rbenv's GitHub repository](https://github.com/rbenv/rbenv)